Testing Reference#

 # Avoid - too broad

-test all_math_operations {
+test "all math operations" {

 assert add(2, 3) == 5;